reviewthislater/neuraLock/README.md

 ./controller.py -ad "AudioData" -fd "ImageData" -vm "voiceModel.bin" -fm "imageEncodings.bin" -lv -am both -vu Alex
 # Execute the program, audio data is located in AudioData, image data is contained in "ImageData", the voice model should be read to/written from "voiceModel.bin", the face encodings should be read to/written from "imageEncodings.bin", load the voice model, authenticate using both voice and face, set Alex as a valid user
 ```

+### Current State
+The STLS are not perfectly designed for the hardware, not enough testing was able to be done before confirm the design.
+However you can (force) the design to work by drilling and hot glue.
+You can use the STL's as a reference or starting point for what the safe will look like.
+Hopefully we will have time in the future to perfect the design.

 ### Issues
 For any issues please open a new issue in the issue tracker [here](https://github.com/alexanderepstein/neuraLock/issues/new)